 Can LGBT Couples Get Married In Italy?

-(Alternatively, you could consider the region of Tirol in the Austrian Alps if you are looking for an LGBTQIA+ civil ceremony).
+(Alternatively, you could consider the region of Tirol in the Austrian Alps, just a short drive away, if you are looking for an LGBTQIA+ civil ceremony).

 Fewer and fewer couples are choosing to have their civil ceremony in Italy on the same day as their elopement.
 More couples are choosing to sign the legal paperwork in their home country before travelling or having the civil ceremony the day before.